This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

-Thai Fish Cakes, or Tod Mun Pla, are loaded with the flavors of lemongrass, cilantro, and hot chiles.
-This recipe uses Thai curry paste, which provides layers of flavor without requiring a ton of ingredients.
+Tod Mun Pla, or Thai Fish Cakes, are loaded with the flavors of lemongrass, cilantro, and hot chiles.
+This recipe uses Thai

-When I eat at Thai restaurants, I always order Thai fish cakes or tod mun pla.
-The savory patties are intensely flavored with all the Thai ingredients I love—lemongrass, cilantro, chiles, and fish sauce.
+When I eat at Thai restaurants, I always order tod mun pla.
+The savory Thai fish cakes are intensely flavored with all the Thai ingredients I love—lemongrass, cilantro, chiles, and fish sauce.
 But one order is never enough!

-It turns out that Thai fish cakes are really easy to make at home and they don’t even require a lot of special ingredients.
-You can even shallow fry them in a regular skillet using just about ½ cup of oil rather than deep frying them.
+These Thai fish cakes are easy to make at home and they don’t even require a lot of special ingredients.
+You can shallow fry them in a regular skillet using just about ½ cup of oil rather than deep-frying them.